 Includes miscellaneous genealogical notes.

-Includes booklet on Clan Munro; family history and genealogical notes; uncased ivory miniature (circa 1790-1805) by unknown artist of Mrs. John (Margaret Russell Munro, with information on related Russell family
+Includes booklet on Clan Munro; family history and genealogical notes; and uncased ivory miniature (circa 1790-1805) most likely painted by William Joseph Williams of Mrs. Margaret Russell Munro, with information on related Russell family.

 7. Organization applications materials